-Unlike its somewhat bland predecessors, the latest Sportage features a sleek, modern and bold look highlighted by a high beltline, a gently sloping roof and Kia's "tab" corporate grille.
+Unlike some of its blander predecessors, the latest Sportage features a sleek, modern and bold look highlighted by a high beltline, a gently sloping roof and Kia's "tab" corporate grille.
 The theme carries over in the interior, which has a sporty three-gauge instrument cluster and a contemporary feel.
-The Sportage offers 26.1 cubic feet of cargo space with the rear seats up, a number that rises to a healthy 54.6 cubic inches with the rear seats folded.
+The Sportage offers 30.7 cubic feet of cargo space with the rear seats up, a number that rises to 60.1 cubic inches with the rear seats folded.
 Both are improvements over the outgoing model, but some rival crossovers can stow up to 70 cubes.

 The Sportage now rides on the most up-to-date variant of Kia's midsize car/compact crossover platform.
 These family-car roots translate into a well-adjusted ride thanks to MacPherson struts up front and a muilti-link suspension in the rear.

 Two engines are available in the new Sportage.
 Both are paired to conventional six-speed automatic transmissions and both are available in either two- (front) or all-wheel drive.

 In LX and EX models, you'll find a direct-injected and naturally aspirated 2.4L four-cylinder which produces 181 horsepower and 175 lb-ft of torque.
 In the LX, this engine is good for 23 mpg in the city and 30 mpg on the highway in front-wheel-drive guise and 22/25 with AWD.
 EX models consume slightly more, returning only 22 mpg in the city and 29 on the highway in front-wheel-drive form but the same 21/25 with all wheels driven.